PolyhedraZK/PolyhedraDocs/docs/expchain/008-zkbridge.md

 ## Send Chain

-To send a message, call the zkBridge send() function. here is an simple example
+To send a message, call the zkBridge send() function.
+Here is a simple example:

 ```solidity
 // perform a zkBridge send() in a solidity smart contract function